edspencer/bragdoc-ai/research/Brag-Documents-Benefits.md

 - **Start Today**: Begin your brag document using your preferred format.
 - **Set Reminders**: Establish a routine to update your document regularly.
-- **Leverage Technology**: Stay informed about tools like Brag.ai that can simplify the process.
+- **Leverage Technology**: Stay informed about tools like bragdoc.ai that can simplify the process.
 - **Use It Actively**: Incorporate your brag document into performance reviews and career planning.

 ### For Organizations